Concepts¶

 The finecode_extension_runner package.
 It:

-- runs inside an isolated virtual environment (e.g.
+- runs inside a purpose-specific virtual environment (e.g.

 .venvs/dev_no_runtime) - imports and executes handler code